Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 *Dudley Treagus is commemorated at Tower hill - see this page on the Commonwealth War Graves Comm. website.

-* Jan-Olof, Sweden has also spotted another casualty listed at the site, namely Nelson Uriah Conrad from Novia Scotia, of the Royal Canadian Navy Reserve (commemorated at the Halifax memorial), so either this means there were 19 casualties, or the name Buckingham given above is incorrect.
+* Jan-Olof, Sweden has also spotted another casualty listed at the site, namely Nelson Uriah Conrad from Novia Scotia, of the Royal Canadian Navy Reserve (commemorated at Halifax Memorial), so this either means there were 19 casualties, or the name Buckingham given above is incorrect.

 Another source ("Krigsseileren No. 2, 1992) lists the 1st mate as Kristian Friis Giebelhausen.